 I really enjoyed listening to the talk from Amelia Showalter who worked on the Obama re-election campaign.
 When emailing out to donors, they tested everything!
 Language, subject lines, colour, personalisation and even making the email look less attractive.
 By doing extensive A/B testing of emails they found that ugly highlighting, mild cursing in subject lines and casual language all returned positive results, all of which helped to increase donations significantly.

--Don’t trust your instinct – What you may think will work, probably won't - so test it!
+Try it yourself -Don’t trust your instinct – What you may think will work, probably won't - so test it!

 -Make it personal or informal - help create a more human experience (try 'Hey' instead of 'Hello')